awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstancesLinux.md

 Before you connect to your Linux instance, complete the following prerequisites:
 + **Install an SSH client**

-  Your Linux computer most likely includes an SSH client by default\.
+  With Windows 10 1709, you can enable the feature "OpenSSH Client \(Beta\)"\.
+With Linux and Mac OS X, most likely there's an SSH client installed by default\.
 You can check for an SSH client by typing ssh at the command line\.
-If your computer doesn't recognize the command, the OpenSSH project provides a free implementation of the full suite of SSH tools\.
+If your computer doesn't recognize the command, you can install an SSH client\.
 For more information, see [http://www\.openssh\.com](http://www.openssh.com/)\.
 + **Install the AWS CLI Tools**

   \(Optional\) If you're using a public AMI from a third party, you can use the command line tools to verify the fingerprint\.
 For more information about installing the AWS CLI, see [Getting Set Up](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) in the *AWS Command Line Interface User Guide*\.